Six months on from Gabrielle, life yet to return to normal for many

 Six months on, some items were still there, as Midgley and his wife work through their belongings to see what they can salvage and what has to go.

-Crucially, they can rebuild on their land and hope to start soon, before they think about a cottage on their property that also suffered damage.
+Crucially, they can rebuild on their land and hope to start soon, before they think about a cottage on their property that was also damaged.

-Inside the house the walls have been stripped above the 1.9-metre mark the water reached.
+Inside the house, walls have been stripped above the 1.9-metre mark the water reached.

 “It’s dried out, but the floors - the timber is cupped, so it needs to be ripped up, which is a crazy shame.

-“The builder cut the gib at 2.4 metres, which is a gib-square size, so he’s made a beautiful job of starting the resurrection process,” Midgley said.
+“The builder cut the gib at 2.4m, which is a Gib-square size, so he’s made a beautiful job of starting the resurrection process,” Midgley said.

-After five months living on their property in a camper van, he and his wife were now in a rental close by, but did not anticipate staying there for too much longer.
+After five months living in a camper van, Midgley and his wife were now in a rental close by, but did not anticipate staying there for too much longer.

 He had plenty of work to do in the backyard, where water sat for a long time.
 Some trees were dead or dying, and the lawn will need replanting, on top of the remaining silt.